The new Casablanca auditoriuim

 Sydney Greenstreet's place, "The Blue Parrot"

-The Blues Mobile lands on Blvd's Roof.
+The Blues Mobile lands on Blvd's Roof just above the new entrance!

 Going up the tower stairway to tha Casablanca auditorium